 By changing the way Face ID scans your face, your phone can recognize you by the areas around your eyes when wearing a mask or skip straight to passcode entry when your iPhone 14 detects a face mask.

-There are also other options for the best iPhone unlocking experience possible while wearing a mask, like setting an easier-to-enter passcode or allowing your Apple Watch to do unlock your phone for you.
+There are also other options for the best iPhone unlocking experience possible while wearing a mask, like setting an easier-to-enter passcode or allowing your Apple Watch to unlock your phone for you.
 Here's what you need to know.

 How to quickly unlock your iPhone while wearing a mask

-Enter your passcode.
+- Enter your passcode

-How to set up Face ID With a Mask in iOS 15.4
+How to set up Face ID With a Mask in iOS 16

 To get started:

 - Tap Get Started on the Face ID setup page

 - Choose Use Face ID with a Mask

-Note: You don't need to wear a mask while setting up the feature.
+- Tap Get Started and perform the required scans of your face.
+Note: You don't need to wear a mask while setting up the feature

-- Redo Face ID setup for a second time.
+- Redo Face ID setup for a second time

-- If you want to use Face ID With a Mask while wearing glasses, you will have to perform an additional scan without your glasses on.
+- If you want to use Face ID With a Mask while wearing glasses, you will have to perform an additional scan without your glasses on

 If you pressed Set Up Later on the initial prompt to set up Face ID with a Mask, you can activate the setting later.
 Here's how:

-- Open Settings.
+- Open Settings

-- Tap on Face ID & Passcode.
+- Tap on Face ID & Passcode

-- Toggle Use Face ID With a Mask to on.
+- Toggle Use Face ID With a Mask to on